How to grow Chillies

 Most varieties of chilli will grow well in a container provided the growing conditions are correct.

 You do not need a garden to grow chillies.
-They are ideal to grow in containers, on windowsills and balconies, and make a great veg plant where space is limited.
-There is a range of vegetables which can be grown in containers, for more information about growing vegetables in containers.
+They are ideal to grow in containers, on windowsills and balconies.
+Ideas about suitable vegetables to grow in containers, growing vegetables in containers.

 What to do with a glut of Chillies